samprita-hegde/samprita-hegde.github.io/about.md

 permalink: /about/
 ---

 Hi, this is Samprita Hegde.
-I am working as a Devops Engineer focussing mainly on cloud migrations and replatforming for about 7 years now.
-Overall, I have about 14 years of experience in Software Development and IT.
+I have about 14 years of experience in Software Development and IT.
+From past 7 years my focus has been in DevOps and Cloud Computing.
+I am deeply passionate about architecting ,designing and implementing solutions in cloud